Typetura/CSS-Initiatives/src/pages/glossary.md

 ### Font size

-The height of the design space allotted to a [glyph](#glyph).
+The total height of the design space allotted to a [glyph](#glyph).
 This is most easily visible with metal or wood [fonts](#font) where the letters exist on a physical block of a specific height.
 The anatomy of a digital font is similar, but this design space can be scaled up or down to suit the design needs.

 ### Glyph